 You look around your home, and something feels off.
-It does not feel bad exactly, but it does not feel like yours anymore.
+Not bad exactly — just not yours anymore.
 The walls are the same.
 The furniture has not moved in years.
-And you have convinced yourself that fixing it would cost more than you can afford.
+And fixing it feels like it would cost more than you can afford.

-Here is the truth: you can refresh your home on a small budget and see a real, visible difference.
-You do not need a renovation crew, a designer, or a large credit card limit.
-You need a clear plan, a few well-chosen changes, and the confidence to start.
+It won’t.
+You can refresh your home on a small budget and see a real difference — without a renovation crew, a designer, or a large credit card limit.
+You need a plan, a few well-chosen changes, and the willingness to start.

 Why a Small-Budget Home Refresh Works Better Than You Think